-The College Archives contain administrative records from the time of the College's foundation onwards, and some from the medieval priory which stood on the same site.
+The College Archives contain a broad range of records relating to all aspects of the College's history since its foundation in 1496 and also some records relating to the medieval priory which stood on the same site.

 Collections in the Jesus College Archives include:

-- Administrative records, mostly relating to the College's governance, finances, and properties.
+- Administrative records, including those relating to the College's governance, finances and properties.

 - Information about former Fellows and students, primarily those who are deceased.